KynRalliuga/vtiger_ciatec_challange/README.md

 - Create a DB in MySQL with the name "vtiger_cia_tecnica" and import the sql "./bkp_mysql/bkp_vtiger_cia_tecnica.sql";
 - Then rename the file "config.inc.php.example" to "config.inc.php" and change it to better suit the configurations of your machine;
+- Follow these instructions to make sure your machine will run the project: https://community.vtiger.com/help/vtigercrm/administrators/installation.html;

 # Vtiger CRM